GothenburgBitFactory/taskchampion/docs/src/iterative-tasks.md

 ### Iterative Task Flow

-An iterative task consists of a single task object, like any other task.
-In general, an Iterative task will be handled the same as any other task, except at two points during its lifetime.
-To put too fine a point on it, Iterative tasks do not need any special handling like recurring tasks do, outside of two places that TaskChampion deals with.
+At any moment a series has one live Iterative task object, handled like any other task.
+Each time it is completed it is replaced by a successor with a new UUID, so the live UUID advances over the life of the series.
+The completed instances remain as records.
+A `series` attribute (see below) ties all instances together.
+Iterative tasks need special handling in only two places.

 #### Creation / Status Change

 When an Iterative task is created, it must have Iterative as its status and an `iter` entry, similar to a recurring task.
-When the status is set to Iterative (via `Task::new` or `Task::set_status`), the `iter` value is parsed into an RRule and stored as an `rrule` UDA.
+When the status is set to Iterative (via `Task::new` or `Task::set_status`), the `iter` value is parsed into an RRule and stored, in unbaked (anchor-independent) form, as an `rrule` UDA.
+A `series` attribute is also stamped, set to the task's own UUID if not already present; every later instance in the series carries this same value.

-The first due date and the RRule's `DTSTART` anchor are chosen as follows:
+The first due date is chosen as follows:

-- If the caller has already set `due` on the task before the transition, that value is used as both the first due date and `DTSTART`.
-The caller's `due` is preserved exactly.
+- If the caller has already set `due` on the task before the transition, that value is used as the first due date and is preserved exactly.
-- If `due` is not set, `DTSTART` is set to the time of the transition ("now"), and the first due date is the first RRule occurrence on or after now (inclusive).
+- If `due` is not set, the first due date is the first RRule occurrence on or after now.
 For example, with `iter = weekdays` on a Saturday, the first due date will be the following Monday; with `iter = weekly` on any day, the first due date will be that same day.

 If `iter_type` is not set, it defaults to `chained`.
 At this point, an iterative task acts the same as any other task.